exercism/julia/concepts/concurrency-and-parallelism/about.md

 Just as we needed to add `-t` to the Julia startup command to get more than one thread, use `-p` to get more than one process.

-The thread setting is propagated to each process, so `julia -p 2 -t 4` will run with 2 processes and 4 threads on each (8 in total).
+The thread setting is propagated to each process, so `julia -p 2 -t 4` will run with 2 processes and 4 threads on each (8 threads in total).

 - TODO `Distributed` standard library